DmitryGubanov/portfolio-backtester/README.md

 <img src="http://i.imgur.com/FmXWZ7L.png" alt="chart" />

 That's more than a 10x increase in value over the last ~7 years.
-This is all the data there is on UPRO, so all existing data suggests to this being a good investment.
+This is all the data there is on UPRO, so all existing data suggests that this is a good investment.
 However, UPRO was conveniently started after the recession in 2008, so there exists no data on how it would have performed during that time.
 Let's find out (theoretically speaking) by generating UPRO based on SPY.

 This generation is using existing UPRO and SPY data to build a relationship between the two, then using that relationship to generate the part of UPRO that doesn't exist where SPY does exist.
 Luckily SPY goes back all the way to the 1990s, so we can generate UPRO that far.